AdobeDocs/alloy-docs/fundamentals/logging.md

 # Logging

-When logging is enabled, the SDK will output messages to the browser console that can helpful in debugging your implementation and understanding how the SDK is behaving.
+When logging is enabled, the SDK will output messages to the browser console that can be helpful in debugging your implementation and understanding how the SDK is behaving.
 Logging is disabled by default, but can be toggled in three different ways: the `configure` command, the `log` command, or a query string parameter.

 ## Toggling Logging Through the Configure Command